Search This Blog

 I obviously do not.
 Here's specifically why.

-- Notwithstanding the relative word/paragraph "length" of my cites, they remain a small fraction of the typical Amazon "download a free sample" freebie, which frequently run to well in excess of an hour (or more) of reading;
+• Notwithstanding the relative word/paragraph "length" of my cites, they remain a small fraction of the typical Amazon "download a free sample" freebie, which frequently run to well in excess of an hour (or more) of reading.
+Also, I ought note that Amazon in particular will put you in "Park" should you go too far.
+It's happened to me perhaps 2-3 times across the past 15 years;

-- Again, "motive."
-It is solely about helping spread worthy information, regarding which there is never a shortage.
+• Again, "motive."
+It is solely about helping the pro bono spread worthy information, regarding which there is never a shortage.
 Full Stop.

-Nonetheless, if that gives anyone legit heartburn, I will promptly take down anything an aggrieved copyright claimant demands (such has yet to happen).
+Nonetheless, if my citation practice gives any holder legit heartburn, I will promptly take down anything an aggrieved copyright claimant demands (such has yet to happen).

 In good faith.